 Yes, host families have experience with vegetarians/vegans and various special diets, but please let us know in your application so we can find you the right placement.

 How will I get around in Guatemala?

 Walking is a great, free option, but buses are also very inexpensive and support staff will provide info on using public transportation or taxis.
-Your host family can help you with this as well.
-If you'd like to organize a trip on the weekends we can help with that too!
+If you’d like to organize a trip on the weekends we can help with that too!

 How can I stay in touch with friends and family back home?

 You’ll have access to computers and high-speed internet at school.
 We recommend bringing a tablet or other personal device, as computer access can be limited during busy hours, but WiFi is available.
 There are also internet cafés available in town.
 Most host families have WiFi at their homes but this is not guaranteed.

 If your phone is unlocked for use with a foreign SIM card, you should be able to get onto a local phone plan while in Guatemala.